daostack/common-web/packages/common-firebase/README.md

 ## Testing

+### set up the environment

+The cloud functions are communicating with a variety of services.
+Some of them are mocked, others are running in a docker containers.
+To start these run

+`docker-compose up`

+### Running the tests

 For testing we are using the Jest testing framework.
 All tests are written in TypeScript and must be ending with either *.spec.ts or *.test.ts.
 The testing commands are: